rust-lang/book/second-edition/src/ch01-02-hello-world.md

 version = "0.1.0"
 ```

+<span class="caption">Listing 1-3: Contents of *Cargo.lock* after running
+`cargo build`</span>

-Cargo uses the *Cargo.lock* to keep track of dependencies in your application.
+Cargo uses *Cargo.lock* to keep track of the exact versions of dependencies
-This project doesn’t have dependencies, so the file is a bit sparse.
+used to build your project.
+This project doesn’t have dependencies, so the file
-Realistically, you won’t ever need to touch this file yourself; just let Cargo
+is a bit sparse.
+You won’t ever need to touch this file yourself; Cargo will
-handle it.
+manage its contents for you.

 We just built a project with `cargo build` and ran it with
 `./target/debug/hello_cargo`, but we can also use `cargo run` to compile and